PID Controller Automation

 So, this will be described in the following.

 To be able to proceed with this method, you need to visualize the input and the output value of the PID controller over time.
-It's also good to visualize the individual P, I and D parts (these are forming the output value) via the inspector Items.
-The visualization can be done by the analyze function in Main UI or by adding a persistence and use Grafana for example.
+It's also good to visualize the individual P, I and D parts (these are forming the output value) via the inspector items.
+The visualization could be done by adding a persistence and use Grafana for example.

 After you added a Rule (opens new window) with above trigger and action module and configured those, proceed with the following steps: